-Vivian Tseng is the Program Officer at the William T. Grant Foundation.
-As a member of the Foundation's Senior Program Team, she is responsible for setting program directions, developing and implementing new initiatives, reviewing proposals, and working with grantees post-award.
+Vivian Tseng is Vice President of the William T. Grant Foundation, where she leads grantmaking and spearheads the Foundation's initiatives to connect research, policy, and practice.
 She has worked to develop the Foundation's research interests in youth's everyday settings and in how research is used in policy and practice affecting youth.
 She oversees the William T. Grant Scholars Program for promising early career researchers.
-She received her Ph.D. in Community Psychology with a minor in Quantitative Methods and concentration in Developmental Psychology from New York University and her B.A. in Psychology and specialization in Asian American Studies at the University of California, Los Angeles.
+Dr. Tseng received her PhD in Community Psychology with a minor in Quantitative Methods and concentration in Developmental Psychology from New York University and her BA in Psychology and specialization in Asian American Studies at the University of California, Los Angeles.
 Her empirical research focused on understanding how immigration, race, and culture affected youth and their families and has been published in Child Development, Journal of Marriage and the Family, American Journal of Community Psychology, Journal of Ethnic and Migration Studies, and the Handbooks of Parenting, Asian American Psychology, and 21st Century Education.

-- Program Officer, William T. Grant Foundation, New York, NY
+- Vice President, William T. Grant Foundation, New York, NY

 - PhD, 2001, New York University, Community and Developmental Psychology

-- Wong, J. S., & Tseng, V. (in press).
+- Wong, J. S., & Tseng, V. (2008).
 Political Socialisation in Immigrant Families: Challenging Top-Down Parental Socialisation Models.
 Journal of Ethnic and Migration Studies.

 - Tseng, V., & Seidman, E. (2007).
 A systems framework for understanding social settings.
 American Journal of Community Psychology, 39(3-4), 217-228.